Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (4-4) for his 14th start of the season.
+- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 15th start this season.

 |Opponent